Who will win the 2020 election? Here are Joe Biden and Donald Trump's paths to victory

-As of 6 a.m.
-PT, both President Donald Trump and former Vice President Joe Biden have paths to victory, depending on how the remaining battleground states are called.
+As of 8:30 a.m.
+ET, both President Donald Trump and former Vice President Joe Biden have paths to victory, depending on how the remaining battleground states are called.

-The pivotal states that are still too close to call are Arizona, Georgia, Michigan, Nevada, North Carolina, Pennsylvania and Wisconsin.
+The pivotal states that are still too close to call are Arizona, Georgia, Nevada, North Carolina and Pennsylvania.

+ABC News called Michigan as a victory for Biden on Wednesday.
+With 100% of precincts reporting, ABC News can report that former Vice President Joe Biden has a lead of about a half a percentage point over President Donald Trump in Wisconsin.
+Because the vote is very close and has not yet been certified, ABC News is not projecting a winner, but is characterizing Biden as the apparent winner.

 Ways Biden can win